-Our Bachelor of Science in Early Childhood Education (B. S. Ed.) degree program is designed to prepare candidates for initial teacher certification in grades Pre-Kindergarten through fifth grade school settings.
+Our Bachelor of Science in Elementary Education (B. S. Ed.) degree program is designed to prepare candidates for initial teacher certification in grades Pre-Kindergarten through fifth grade school settings.
 Program coursework and field experiences promote research-based practices that ensure that all students can and do learn.
 Through a full year of field experiences in public schools candidates apply the content knowledge and pedagogical skills learned in professional education courses.

 Program faculty are dedicated to the ideals of social justice and endeavor to equip graduates with the ability work within the existing systems or to change existing systems to bring about equitable environments for all learners.